oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_jms_fleet_actions_module.rst

 - Perform actions on a Fleet resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, move a specified Fleet into the compartment identified in the POST form.
 When provided, If-Match is checked against ETag values of the resource.
 - For *action=generate_agent_deploy_script*, generates Agent Deploy Script for Fleet using the information provided.
+- For *action=request_crypto_analyses*, request to perform crypto analyses.
+The result of crypto analysis will be uploaded to the object storage bucket desiginated when enable Crypto Event Analysis feature.
+- For *action=request_jfr_recordings*, request to collect the JFR recordings on the selected target.
+The JFR files are uploaded to the object storage bucket that you designated when you enabled the recording feature.

 ..
 Aliases